LazyEagleIsHere/LazyEagleIsHere/README.md

-I don't put dse and noip tasks here as all of you can solve
+I don't put dse tasks here as all of you can solve